 No matter how simple or complex the estate may be, you want to hire an experienced probate attorney who can handle all the details efficiently and keep you apprised of any issues or complications in the process.

 Fortunately, finding the right probate attorney is easy when you work with May, May & Zimmerman, LLP.
 We've been handling probate cases for Lancaster, PA families for three generations.
-Our extensive experience with every aspect of the probate process gives you the peace of mind to move forward with your life, while staying informed about the progress of your estate settlement.Get Started today!
+Our extensive experience with every aspect of the probate process gives you the peace of mind to move forward with your life, while staying informed about the progress of your estate settlement.Discuss your questions with a lawyer

 The process of settling an estate, otherwise known as estate administration or probate is the process in which the Decedent's assets are collected, his or her debts and taxes are determined and paid, and remaining assets are distributed to heirs.
 In Pennsylvania, probate is done whether there is a will or not.
 It is very important to hire an experienced probate lawyer to guide you through the process.